Why You Need a Domestic Violence Lawyer in San Diego

 Defendants convicted of a domestic violence felony can be held responsible to pay for hospital bills, and are subject to several years of probation and even a prison term, based on the severity of the victim’s injuries.

-Additionally, in California a domestic violence charge becomes a part of one’s permanent record, making it difficult to find employment and housing.
+In California, a domestic violence charge becomes a part of one’s permanent record, making it difficult to find employment and housing.

 Domestic Violence Facts and Statistics